 Top tip: Never to respond to any suspicious message, click links within SMS messages, or reveal personal or company information via SMS.

-Powered by machine learning, Tessian Defender analyzes and learns from an organization’s current and historical email data and protects employees against inbound email security threats, including whaling, CEO Fraud, BEC, spear phishing, and other targeted social engineering attacks.
+Powered by machine learning, Tessian analyzes and learns from an organization’s current and historical email data and protects employees against inbound email security threats, including whaling, CEO Fraud, BEC, spear phishing, and other targeted social engineering attacks.

 To learn more about how Tessian can protect your people and data against social engineering attacks on email, book a demo today.
 Or, if you’d rather just stay up-to-date with the latest social engineering attacks, subscribe to our weekly blog digest.
 You’ll get news, threat intel, and insights from security leaders for security leaders straight to your inbox.